fuseelements/ember-brunch-skeleton/README.md

 To build the project, execute `brunch build` in the project directory.
 The results of the build are output to the `public` sub-directory.
-A production build should append the command option `--minify`; use `brunch build --minify` to produce a production deployment.
+A production build should append the command option `--optimize`; use `brunch build --optimize` to produce a production deployment.

 During development, to continuously rebuild the project on every change, execute `brunch watch`.
 To run the simple http development server, execute `brunch watch --server`.